andrewgalvanarrien/EW200_Final_Project_ABGA/README.md

 Over Achiever (4)

 Special Thanks to:
-*MIDN Schwapach*: Helped me render my scoreboard with live updates.
+*MIDN Schwapach*: MIDN Schwapach helped me render my scoreboard with live updates.
-*MIDN Goff* : Helped me reorganize my while loop to generate text and ensure it stays on the screen.
+*MIDN Goff* : MIDN Goff helped me reorganize my while loop to generate text and ensure it stays on the screen.
+He also helped me fix my sound FX and background music so that they didn't play over eachother.